brimdata/zed/docs/language/overview.md

 ```
 where the first expression of each colon-separated entry is the key value
 and the second expression is the value.
-When the key and/or value expressions results in values of non-uniform type,
+When the key and/or value expressions result in values of non-uniform type,
 then the implied type of the map has a key type and/or value type that is
 a union of the types that appear in each respective category.